lumeland/lume.land/docs/configuration/config-file.md

 This is useful if you want to combine two or more sites to the same folder.
-Other use case is for very big sites (with more than 100K pages) that needs to be built in several steps due memory errors.
+Other use case is for very big sites (with more than 100K pages) that needs to be built in several steps to prevent running out of memory.

 ### location